dreadatour/Serpentarium/README.md

 Now, use 'ctrl+]' for go to function under cursor definition and 'ctrl_[' for jump back.

 Also, you can use 'ctrl+;' for search for definitions in whole project.

+Also, you can use 'ctlr+\' for walk through parent classes/functions definitions.